goffinet/gitlab-ci/README.md

       - book
     expire_in: 1 day
   only:
-    - master # this job will affect only the 'master' branch the 'html' job will build your document in pdf format
+    - master # this job will affect only the 'master' branch
   allow_failure: false

 # the 'pdf' job will build your document in pdf format